 - Base metals and articles of base metal – 6%

 - Chemical products – 55%

 - Mineral products – 20%

 Kazakhstan's direct investments in Estonia (mln EUR):

-Kazakhstan's direct investments in Estonia have increased from 3 million EUR (2013) to 26 mln EUR (2017).
-Investments have mainly been made in professional, research and technology related activities (7.6 mln EUR which amounts to 29% of Kazakhstan's direct investments), management and aid activities (25%), transport and storage sector (18%) and financial and insurance activities (11%).
+Kazakhstan's direct investments in Estonia have increased from 3 mln EUR (2013) to 26 mln EUR (2018).
+Investments have mainly been made in the sectors of wholesale and retail trade (41% of Kazakhstan's direct investments), management and aid activities (25%) and transport and storage (12%).

 Estonia's direct investments in Kazakhstan (mln EUR):

 In 2018, Estonia’s direct investments in Kazakhstan decreased in the transport and storage sector which is also the sector where most of the investments have been made (71%).

 According to the Business Register, there were 70 companies with Kazakh shareholders registered in Estonia as of May 2018.